it-at-m/opensource.muenchen.de/software/jdk.md

 - devstack
 sortingPriority: 101
 ---

-OpenJDK JAVADevelopmentKit (development tools, Java compiler) as part of the eighth edition of the Java SE platform.
+OpenJDK is the official free implementation of the Java Platform, Standard Edition (Java SE).

 ---